Sarah Jones and David Read more [...]

-All of the Full Circle premises are bright, light and airy environment with a fresh contemporary feel.
+All of the Full Circle premises are bright, light and airy environments with a fresh contemporary feel.
 Normal, ordinary people who are motivated by a desire to help families achieve the funeral that best suits them.
 Transparent pricing and a completely modern approach.

-- Your first call will be answered at Guiseley by Sarah Jones, Ruth Owen, Andrew Atkins or Jade Westgarth, at Bramley by either Andrew or Jodie, at Harrogate by Dave or Janice and at Halifax by Nicola.
+- Your first call will be usually be answered at Guiseley by Sarah, Ruth, Lucy, Jade or Tim, at Bramley by either Andrew or Jodie, at Harrogate by Dave or Janice and at Halifax by Nicola.

 - Home visits – yes of course, or at a place of your choosing if you like. is routinely offered.

 - Same sex person to wash and dress?
 Yes, just ask.